 Budongo Forest is Uganda’s top birding hotspot offering the most rewarding birding experience notably for the Guinea-Congo lowland forest species.
 The most popular best birding trail is the Royal Mile set on the western section of the forest known for its special list of species and known from a few other handful sites in the region.

-The Royal Mile Specials include; Yellow-footed Flycatcher, Chestnut-capped Flycatcher, Rufous-crowned Eromemola, Chocolate-backed Kingfisher, Uganda Woodland Warbler, Forest Flycatcher, White-bellied Kingfisher, Nahan’s Partridge, Ituri Batis, Blue-breasted Kingfisher, Grey Longbill, Afep pigeon.
+The Royal Mile bird highlights include; Yellow-footed Flycatcher, Chestnut-capped Flycatcher, Rufous-crowned Eromemola, Chocolate-backed Kingfisher, Uganda Woodland Warbler, Forest Flycatcher, White-bellied Kingfisher, Nahan’s Partridge, Ituri Batis, Blue-breasted Kingfisher, Grey Longbill, Afep Pigeon.

-Budongo’s other excellent birding trails include Kaniyo-Pabidi where Puvel’s Illadopsis is known and Busingiro Eco-center for Lowand forest specials..
+Budongo’s other excellent birding trails include Kaniyo-Pabidi where Puvel’s Illadopsis is known and Busingiro Eco-center for lowland forest specials..

 -